-The TrueScan team uses a combination of drones, laser scanning and Infraworks to create 3D visuals that not only provides project managers a quicker way to evaluate the cost of a potential project, but also produce the necessary videos and visuals to get key stakeholders on board.
+The TrueScan team uses a combination of drones, laser scanning, and Infraworks to create 3D visuals that not only provide project managers a quicker way to evaluate the cost of a potential project but also produce the necessary videos and visuals to get key stakeholders on board.

 In a recent project, the TrueScan team used these tools to collect quick, accurate data to form the basis of a preliminary engineering design and quickly understand potential costs.

-Stakeholders commissioned the Mill Creek Feasibility Study to understand what would be required to construct a bike path along Mill Creek from Sharon Road to Sharon Woods.
+Stakeholders commissioned the Mill Creek Feasibility Study to understand what would be required to construct a bike path along Mill Creek from Sharon Road to Sharon Woods in Cincinnati, Ohio.
 This critical multimodal connector will open up opportunities for other communities such as Evendale and Reading to construct bike paths, with Sharon Woods as the recreation destination.

 The most important project variable to understand was cost.
 In order for various stakeholders to begin the process of soliciting funding for the bike path, it was necessary to determine an approximate amount of funding that would be needed.
 How do you estimate cost, without knowing exactly what will be built?

 Another major concern was understanding the geometry of the proposed alignment.
 That means accommodating a ten-foot-wide path somewhere between the creek bed and the existing buildings, parking lots, etc. Ideally, the path would be designed to avoid impacts to property, minimize construction costs, while supporting bicycles, wheelchairs, and pedestrians alike.